 Included in the tour

-The half-day trip includes a free pub crawl, which includes entrance to 4 clubs and one shot at each club.
-You can take part in the pub crawl any day of the week.
+Should you wish, this half-day trip includes a free pub crawl back in Krakow, which you can take part in any day of the week.

 Auschwitz and Salt Mine Tour